 OSFI was established on July 2, 1987, by the Office of the Superintendent of Financial Institutions Act (OSFI Act).
-This legislation created a single regulatory agency responsible for the regulation and supervision of all federally chartered, licensed or registered banks, insurance companies, trust and loan companies, cooperative credit associations, fraternal benefit societies and private pension plans.
+This legislation created a single regulatory agency responsible for the regulation and supervision of all federally chartered, licensed or registered banks, insurance companies, trust and loan companies, fraternal benefit societies and private pension plans.

 How OSFI came to be